 The three business areas are reported as reportable segments, since this is how the Group is governed and the President has been identified as the highest executive decision-maker.
 The operations within each reportable segment have similar economic characteristics and resemble each other regarding the nature of their products and services, production processes and customer types.
 Sales between segments are made on markets terms.
 When presenting geographical sales the customer's location has determined which geographic area sales are allocated to.

-Elanders 2016 Operations of existing standards that came into effect during 2016 During the year no interpretations or amendments of existing standards have come into effect and had a significant effect on Elanders' financial reports.
+NOTE 1.
 Accounting principles (cont.)